pinewoodgreens/pinewoodgreens.github.io/bark.md

 ---
 layout: default_with_title
 title: Pinewood Bark
+description: Read the Pinewood Bark, the official newsletter of the Pinewood Greens HOA community.
 ---

 The Association newsletter, The Bark, is published twice annually and distributed to all of the homes in the neighborhood.
 If you missed an issue, feel free to download a PDF version below.